 Why would the content want to use the xAPI?

 By using the xAPI itself, many Learning Providers can easily reuse the content without having to also design and implement the xAPI integrations that are specific to the content.

-Instead, the xAPI integrations are usually implemented by an authoring tool, like Adapt or Storyline.
+Instead, the xAPI integrations are usually implemented by an authoring tool, like Learning Pool Authoring or Storyline.
 Which is important if you want to avoid vendor lock-in.

 For example, if you decided to change Learning Provider, you can still use your existing content without losing the valuable xAPI integrations that power your analysis and reporting.

 Whilst the content can attempt to use the xAPI itself, there is still some work for the Learning Provider in order to provide (deliver) the xAPI-enabled content.